Global group laws and equivariant bordism rings: Complex bordism

-In light of this, one might wonder why we have not defined a global group law to be a contravariant functor from abelian compact Lie groups to commutative rings for which the analogs of \eqref{eq:complexexact} are exact.
-The reason to restrict to tori instead is of technical nature.
-With this more general definition one runs into problems when defining the adjunctions of \Cref{sec:complexadjunction}, for example it is unclear how to compute the completion $X(C_2)^{\wedge}$ at the augmentation ideal when the restriction map $X(\T)\to X(C_2)$ is not surjective.
-Given these issues, it is useful to know when $\upi_*(E)$ does agree with the left Kan extension from tori: \begin{Lemma} Let $E$ be a complex oriented global ring spectrum. \begin{enumerate} \item The $Ab$-algebra $\upi_*(E)$ is left induced from tori if and only if $\upi_*^{\toral}(E)$ is regular as a global group law. \item A sufficient condition for (1) to hold is that $\upi_*E$ be concentrated in even degrees. \end{enumerate} \end{Lemma} \begin{proof} Let $A$ be an abelian compact Lie group and $V\colon A\to \T$ a character that is surjective, but not necessarily split.
+Given these issues, it is useful to know when $\upi_*(E)$ does agree with the left Kan extension from tori: \begin{Lemma} Let $E$ be a complex oriented global ring spectrum. \begin{enumerate} \item The $Ab$-algebra $\upi_*(E)$ is left induced from tori if and only if $\upi_*^{\toral}(E)$ is regular as a global group law. \item A sufficient condition for the equivalent conditions of (1) to hold is that $\upi_*E$ be concentrated in even degrees. \end{enumerate} \end{Lemma} \begin{proof} Let $A$ be an abelian compact Lie group and $V\colon A\to \T$ a character that is surjective but not necessarily split.
 Again we can pullback the cofiber sequence \eqref{eq:cofibertau} and obtain a long exact sequence

 Now, since $V$ does not split, it is not generally true that $\res^A_{\ker(V)}$ is surjective, so the long exact sequence does not split up into short exact ones.
 In fact, we see that the restriction map is surjective if and only if $e_V$ is a regular element.
 Note that if $\upi_*(E)$ is concentrated in even degrees, then the boundary maps are necessarily trivial, which proves Part (2).